 The Head of Year with support of the SENDCo will be responsible for making and monitoring these arrangements.
-The Head of Year will lead the team around a child supported by the Form Tutor, Matron, The Student Development Assistant, SEND team and Attendance Officer.
+The Head of Year will lead the team around a child supported by the Form Tutor, Matron, The Student Development Assistant, SEND team and Attendance Officer(s).
 A meeting will be made with parents / carers to discuss arrangements for working from home or hospital.
 A plan will be drawn up detailing agreed actions from the discussion, the plan will be signed by school and parents / carers.
 The plan will then be carried out to deliver education to the child.

-Arrangements could include online learning, sending work home, or attending a hospital school, work will be prepared by class teachers.
+Arrangements could include online learning, sending work home, attending the in school EBSA tutoring provision or attending a hospital school, work will be prepared by class teachers.